 Answered by Claude Code, directly from the codebase.

 Lifetime access to the full Sinter codebase via a private GitHub repo.
-That includes authentication (Supabase Auth with email/password, magic links, OAuth), payments (Stripe with full webhook handling), transactional email (Resend with 5 pre-built templates), 30 UI components in an interactive design viewer, 30 CI/CD workflows, 19 safety hooks, 375+ documented micro-lessons, and OWASP LLM Top 10 hardening.
+That includes authentication (Supabase Auth with email/password, magic links, OAuth), payments (Stripe with full webhook handling), transactional email (Resend with 5 pre-built templates), 30+ UI components in an interactive design viewer, 30 CI/CD workflows, 20+ safety hooks, 385+ documented micro-lessons, 6 MCP integrations (PostHog, Stripe, Supabase, Vercel, Upstash, Resend), and OWASP LLM Top 10 hardening.
 Plus all future updates for as long as Sinter is actively developed.

 Node.js, pnpm, Docker Desktop (for local Supabase), and a GitHub account.
 For third-party services you’ll need accounts with Supabase (database and auth), Stripe (payments), and Resend (email).
 PostHog (analytics) and Sentry (error tracking) are optional but pre-configured.
 All of these have free tiers that cover development and early production.